Otto Buggisch: 1940

-During September 1940, Buggisch was transferred to a Soviet (Russian) specialist section, which consisted.
+During September 1940, Buggisch was transferred to a Soviet (Russian) specialist section.
 They worked on a 4-figure code (Olowo) and 5-figure codes, creating practice messages.
 In October or November 1940, Buggisch transferred to an intercept station in France.

 1941

 In January 1941, he was transferred to the Balkans specialist section that was directed by Rudolf Bailovic.
 Buggisch worked on the Greek 5-figure transposition cipher.
 Two memoranda were issued concerning the JUGO – SLAV code.

 Around 1 February 1941, all cryptanlysts including Buggisch were transferred from the Intercept station to the Inspectorate 7 unit, later called the General der Nachrichtenaufklärung.

 In June 1941, Buggisch moved to the newly formed Signals Recce Abteilung (abbr.
 Signals), with all personnel who worked in In 7/VI being subordinated into that unit.
 The Russian cipher specialist section was again subordinated to the Intercept station, with the unit moving to Loetzen.
 Between July 1941 and November 1941, while at Loetzen, Buggisch worked on 5-figure material, specifically the OK40 code and the K37 machine.
 The OK40 was the official Russian designation for the Soviet (Russian) 5/F or 5-figure operational code.
 It contained 25,000 groups namely all the five-figure numbers and only these, in which the first three figures were all simultaneously odd or simultaneously even.
 For recyphering the add [subtractor] or 300 5/F groups were in general use by the Soviets.
 The code was used from about the end of June 1941 to September 1941, by the higher and highest Soviet Army command.
 Soon after the beginning of Operation Barbarossa, several copies of the code were captured along with their recypher tables but with most of them out of date by that point, with the Soviets changing them frequently, but not yet daily.
 Owing to the already mentioned special characteristic of the first three elements of the code groups it was particularly easy to line them up.
 In this way, depth of 8–12 was often obtained, so that the recipher could easily be stripped by well known methods.

 The K37 was the Russian Crystal cipher machine, that worked on the same principle as the B211 cipher, but a more primitive cipher.
 The K37 machine was different from the B211 in lacking the (Surchiffreur) or Ueberschluesseler, a sort of Enigma wheel by which the path of the current was turned to another channel at one point, crossing over and exchanging positions with another path instead of continuing parallel.
 Buggisch called this the X effect, and stated it greatly complicated cryptanalysis, as it was hard to tell when it was being employed in place of the parallels.

 A model was captured in 1941.
 Analysis by Buggisch and Herbert von Denffer found that it could be solved on a 10 letter crib.
 The work remained purely theoretical as no traffic from this machine was ever received.